Chartwell Visitors Book

 From the pages we can tell when the Churchill’s were economising, lessening how frequently and how long they entertained.
 It’s very telling that this didn’t tend to be for very long.

-The records first begin in April 1924, from the moment the Churchill’s arrived to call Chartwell home.
+The record begins in April 1924, from the moment the Churchills moved into the house that they would call home for the next forty years.
 During Winston’s ‘wilderness years’ the book is full of family, friends and the political allies and advisors who supported him during this time.

 On the outbreak of war signatures desist as the family moves back to London, for Winston to take up the mantle of wartime Prime Minister.
-The record resumes in January 1946, after Churchill’s fall from power, and continues until October 1964.
+The record resumes in January 1946, after Churchill’s election defeat, and continues until October 1964.
 Winston would go up to London for his 90th birthday, never to return to his beloved family home again.